 Services for School-Aged Children

-Autism Queensland provides a range of services and programs to assist children and adolescents (6-17 years) who on the autism spectrum, their families and the professionals who support them.
+Autism Queensland provides a range of services and programs to assist children and adolescents (6-17 years) who are on the autism spectrum, their families and the professionals who support them.

 Information for parents & carers